Central African Armed Forces

-The Central African Armed Forces (Forces armées centrafricaines; FACA) are the armed forces of the Central African Republic and have been barely functional since the outbreak of the civil war in 2012.
+The Central African Armed Forces (Forces armées centrafricaines; FACA) are the armed forces of the Central African Republic and have been barely functional since the overthrow of François Bozizé in 2013.
 Today they are among the world's weakest armed forces, dependent on international support to provide security in the country.
 In recent years the government has struggled to form a unified national army.
 It consists of the Ground Force (which includes the air service), the gendarmerie, and the National Police.

 Its disloyalty to the president came to the fore during the mutinies in 1996–1997, and since then has faced internal problems.
 It has been strongly criticised by human rights organisations due to terrorism, including killings, torture and sexual violence.
 In 2013 when militants of the Séléka rebel coalition seized power and overthrew President Bozizé they executed many FACA troops.

 History

 Role of military in domestic politics

 The military has played an important role in the history of Central African Republic.
 The immediate former president, General François Bozizé was a former army chief-of-staff and his government included several high-level military officers.
 Among the country's five presidents since independence in 1960, three have been former army chiefs-of-staff, who have taken power through coups d'état.
 No president with a military background has, however, ever been succeeded by a new military president.

 The country's first president, David Dacko was overthrown by his army chief-of-staff, Jean-Bédel Bokassa in 1966.
 Following the ousting of Bokassa in 1979, David Dacko was restored to power, only to be overthrown once again in 1981 by his new army chief of staff, General André Kolingba.

 In 1993, Ange-Félix Patassé became the Central African Republic's first elected president.
 He soon became unpopular within the army, resulting in violent mutinies in 1996–1997.
 In May 2001, there was an unsuccessful coup attempt by Kolingba and once again Patassé had to turn to friends abroad for support, this time Libya and DR Congo.
 Some months later, at the end of October, Patassé sacked his army chief-of-staff, François Bozizé, and attempted to arrest him.
 Bozizé then fled to Chad and gathered a group of rebels.
 In 2002, he seized Bangui for a short period, and in March 2003 took power in a coup d'état.